-Since we covered the first 6 leads of the 12 lead ECG in the 6-part tutorial on axis determination, a few words about the precordial leads might be in order.
-These are leads V1-V6, the unipolar leads that are placed directly on the patient’s chest.
+We covered the first 6 leads of the 12 lead ECG in the 6-part tutorial on axis determination, so it’s time to discuss the precordial leads (V1-V6).
+These are the unipolar leads that are placed directly on the patient’s chest.

 I’m never one to say “you don’t need to know that”.
-The words will never come out of my mouth, at least not in an educational setting.
 However, I will say that I have not found an exact calculation of the Z-axis to be clinically useful.
 Maybe it is useful to cardiologists.
 I really don’t know, and it’s possible that my opinion will change in this matter.

-The following image comes from The Textbook of Medical Physiology 9e; © 1996 Guyton AC, Hall JE; WB Saunders.
+The Textbook of Medical Physiology 9e; © 1996 Guyton AC, Hall JE; WB Saunders

 Here’s what I teach my students.